 It is usually better to have comprehensive insurance than collision insurance, if you need to choose between the two.
-Comprehensive coverage is inexpensive, can be purchased alone, and covers events outside of a driver’s control, such as vandalism, theft, natural disasters or run-ins with animals, among other situations.
+Comprehensive coverage is inexpensive, can be purchased alone, and pays for damage due to events beyond your control, such as vandalism, theft, natural disasters or run-ins with animals.

 On the other hand, drivers with a history of accidents or moving violations and drivers who live in high traffic areas should consider investing in collision insurance.
-Given that collision insurance cannot be purchased without comprehensive, you’ll get the benefit of both types of coverage.
+Given that collision insurance cannot be purchased without comprehensive insurance, you’ll get the benefit of both types of coverage.

 Why You Should Get Both Comprehensive & Collision Coverage

 If your car is leased or financed, your lender or lessor will likely require you to purchase comprehensive and collision insurance together.
 But even if you do have a choice, you should still consider purchasing both types of coverage.

 Collision and comprehensive insurance are best bought together because they cover different situations.
 Collision coverage repairs or replaces your car when it’s damaged in an accident, regardless of fault, while comprehensive insurance applies when your car is damaged by something other than an accident.